The Power Contamination Problem on Grids Revisited: Optimality, Combinatorics, and Links to Integer Sequences: Structural Properties of Power Contamination on Grids

-\begin{lemma} If there exists at least one consecutive pair of columns (resp. rows) containing no contaminated cells, then the power contamination process cannot result in a fully contaminated grid. \end{lemma}
+\begin{lemma} If there exists at least one consecutive pair of clean columns (resp., rows), then the power contamination process cannot result in a fully contaminated grid. \end{lemma}

-\begin{proof} Suppose there is a pair of consecutive columns (resp. rows) with no contaminated cells.
-By the contamination rules \((a)\)–\((h)\), contaminating a new cell requires exactly two contaminated cells in specific relative positions.
-In this case, none of the rules can be applied to contaminate any cell within these two consecutive columns (resp. rows), even if both are adjacent to fully contaminated columns (resp. rows).
-Therefore, at least these two columns (resp. rows) will remain uncontaminated at the end of the process.
-An example of this case is illustrated in Figure \ref{fig:lemma00}. \end{proof}
+\begin{proof} Suppose there is a pair of consecutive clean columns (resp., rows).
+By the contamination rules~\textup{(\texttt{a})}--\textup{(\texttt{h})}, contaminating a new cell requires exactly two contaminated cells in specific relative positions.
+In this case, none of the rules can be applied to contaminate any cell within these two consecutive columns (resp., rows), even if both are adjacent to fully contaminated columns (resp., rows).
+Therefore, at least these two columns (resp., rows) will remain uncontaminated at the end of the process.\qedhere \end{proof}

+Figure~\ref{fig:two-empty-columns} illustrates the obstruction described in Lemma~\ref{lem:no-two-empty}, where a pair of consecutive empty columns blocks the contamination process: no rule can create a contaminated cell inside this gap, and therefore full contamination is impossible.

+\begin{proposition} Let $X$ be the set of contaminated cells at some stage of the contamination process on $G(n,m)$.